I am a PhD in computational sciences, specialized in machine learning.

 For the second task, we evaluated the relation between results from in vitro assays targeting pathways known to induce endocrine effects and toxic effects observed in several endocrine organs after long-term in vivo studies.
 We highlighted that, unexpectedly, these assays are not predictive of the in vivo effects, which raises the crucial question of the relevance of in vitro assays.
 This also demonstrated that machine learning cannot be used without a good understanding of biological phenomena.

 Overall, our work points out the importance of developing computational methods adapted to the specificities of toxicological data.
 Moreover, it seems necessary to integrate other types of information in these methods such as mechanistic knowledge regarding the biological pathways leading to toxicity and pharmacokinetics data which inform about the fate of compounds in the whole organism.
 Such information would then help algorithms to find more relevant solutions.

-I. Grenet; J.-P. Comet; F. Schorsch; N. Rayan; J. Wichard; D. Chemical in vitro bioactivity profiles are not informative about the long-term in vivo endocrine mediated toxicity.
-(Under review)
+I. Grenet; J.-P. Comet; F. Schorsch; N. Rayan; J. Wichard; D. (2019).
+Chemical in vitro bioactivity profiles are not informative about the long-term in vivo endocrine mediated toxicity.
+Computational toxicology, 12, 100098.

 Other selected communications

 I. Grenet; J.-P. Comet.
 How in vitro data can contribute to in vivo toxicity prediction using Machine Learning ?
 Poster - Journées Ouvertes en Biologie, Informatique et Mathématiques 2018 (Marseille - 03-06.07.18).